mozilla/glean/docs/user/reference/metrics/custom_distribution.md

 - `unit`: (String) The unit of the values in the metric.
 For documentation purposes only -- does not affect data collection.
 - `gecko_datapoint`: (String) This is a Gecko-specific property.
-  It is the name of the Gecko metric to accumulate the data from, when using the Glean SDK in a product using GeckoView.
+  It is the name of the Gecko metric to accumulate the data from, when using a Glean SDK in a product using GeckoView.

 ## Reference